 Because, over time, degree requirements may change in ways that would benefit you, you are allowed to change your catalog year to a later one.
 To do this, see your advisor to complete the paperwork and then submit it to the registrar (SUB I).

 Many official Mason forms ask you for your catalog year, so it is good to know what yours is.
 It is also the starting point for running your degree evaluation.
-Whereas before all students used the same degree evaluation program, in 2012 Mason began transitioning to new software and this means that some students use the new one (Degree Works) and some keep using the old one (CAPP, or Curriculum Advising & Planning Program), as follows:
+Whereas before all students used the same degree evaluation program, in 2012 Mason transitioned to new software and this means that some students use the new one (Degree Works) and some keep using the old one (CAPP, or Curriculum Advising & Planning Program), as follows: